Why You Failed to Get That Dream Job

 It is one of the hardest things to do in our role – to let a candidate know that someone else has been appointed to the role they had their hopes pinned on.
 It’s even worse when you know that the person you were speaking with was the overwhelming favourite prior to the interviews.

-Last month, we had an exceptional candidate interviewing for a role.
-He was the overwhelming favourite - so much so, that when the client came in to meet the shortlisted candidates, they asked for additional time with him.
-On paper and in terms of what we had said about his personality, fit and buy-in for the role - he was an exceptional candidate.
+We had an exceptional candidate interviewing for a role.
+He was the overwhelming favourite – so much so, that when the client came in to meet the shortlisted candidates, they asked for additional time with him.
+On paper and in terms of what we had said about his personality, fit and buy-in for the role – he was an exceptional candidate.
 So what happened?